KlaudiaMatysiak/find-me/README.md

 ![Motivational](documentation/images/m-4.png)

 #### Positive sentences
-To congratulate user having more points than 0 I created list of positive feedback.
+To congratulate user for having one or more points I created list of positive feedback.

 ![Positive](documentation/images/p-1.png)